 The UN Military Staff Officer and Military expert on Mission Course content is based on the UN and ADF requirements, and is delivered in a facilitated learning environment.
 The course content includes:

-Enquiries regarding the POC are to be directed to email@example.com.
+Enquiries regarding the Enquiries regarding the ADF UN PDT are to be directed are to be directed to email@example.com.